Why is there a concussion law in Hawaii and what is second impact syndrome?

 Immediate removal will not only protect the athlete from further brain injury but also protect themselves and their teammates from other sports injuries.

 A concussed athlete who continue to play is more prone to lower extremity musculoskeletal injuries, such as a torn ACL.
 [1-5]

 A concussion can affect the balance and coordination parts of the brain.

 A concussed student athlete's athletic performance will decrease.

-Baseball batting average decreased, missed catches and poor decision making due to concussion symptoms
+Baseball batting average decreased, missed catches and poor decision making due to concussion symptoms were observed.

 A concussion can affect eye tracking, focusing and reaction time

 What are the potential catastrophic brain injuries or long term effect of a concussion?

 The adolescent brain is unique, the brain is still developing and is susceptible to Second Impact Syndrome.

 Second Impact syndrome has only been reported in adolescents and young adults, ages 13- 24, with the worst outcomes in younger ages.